Lending Club IRA Accounts

-Investing Simple is affiliated with LendingClub.
+Investing Simple is an affiliate of LendingClub.
 This relationship does not influence our opinion of these platforms.

 LendingClub is a peer to peer lending platform that allows you to earn interest in return for lending money to borrowers on the platform.
 LendingClub offers a variety of different types of accounts including retirement accounts.
 In this article, we are going to outline the benefits and drawbacks of opening a retirement account with LendingClub.